LukasKnuth/lknuth.dev/content/writings/epub_hard_way.md

 What I needed was a simpler intermediate format.
 One that wouldn't allow for complicated markup and focused on purely textual content.
-One that would allow me to store the extracted metadata along with the article, in a structured form.
+That would allow me to store the extracted metadata along with the article, in a structured form.
-One that could easily be converted to XHTML again.
+That could easily be converted to XHTML again.

 ```markdown
 ---